VictorBusque/Ethereum_Citizen_Database/README.md

 ```
 python PythonModules/injectContract.py SolidityContracts/Manager.sol <name> '4712388' '"<account>"'
 ```
-This step also needs to be mined.
+This step also needs mining.

-4.- Create the fitchero Manager.addr:
+4.- Create the file Manager.addr:

 For the program to work properly it is necessary to have the address of the contract Manager in the file Manager.addr inside the Data folder of ProgramFiles.
 To obtain the address you have to look in the file "ProgramFiles/Data/ContractDB.db".